ruicliu/botframework-telephony/README.md

-# Building a modern IVR with Microsoft Bot Framework
+# Connect your bot to a phone number with Microsoft Bot Framework

 ![](images/telephony.png)

-**Telephony channel** in the Microsoft Bot Framework is a technology for enabling phone calling capabilites in a bot.
+**Telephony channel** in a Microsoft technology for enabling phone calling capabilities in a bot.
 Put another way, you can connect your bot to a phone number and interact with your bot by voice via a phone.
-This capability is known in the industry as [IVR](https://en.wikipedia.org/wiki/Interactive_voice_response).

-Telephony channel allows you to build a _modern_ IVR by leveraging the Microsoft Bot Framework combined with the Azure Communication Services and the Microsoft Speech Services.
+Telephony channel leverages the power of Microsoft Bot Framework combined with the Azure Communication Services and the Microsoft Speech Services.

  ---
 __Please note__:  This is a Beta (preview) version of software, and as with any preview software, there may be initial risks and limitations you run into, such as a need to integrate with your existing IVR, etc.  We are working on and supporting this product and are here to help you in case you run into any issues.
-Reach us at ms-ivr-preview@microsoft.com or submit an issue [here](https://github.com/microsoft/botframework-ivr/issues).
+Reach us at ms-ivr-preview@microsoft.com or submit an issue [here](https://github.com/microsoft/botframework-telephony/issues).

 Refer to our [roadmap](roadmap.md) for timeline of individual feature and General Availability.